Taxation of Independent Contractors in Kenya

 Conclusion

-Tax Advice: Guide you on how your income is taxed and strategies to reduce your tax liability.
+Proven Tax Strategies → Know exactly how your freelance income is taxed and how to legally reduce your tax bill.

 The author is a senior Tax Consultant and can be reached via wachira@cleartax.co.ke